satyanarayanareddysatti/Asset-Management-Portal/Video Demo/Readme.md

 #1.Introduction:
-"Hi, I'm Satya, and my team member is Niharika.
+"Hi, I'm S.N.V.S.Satyanarayana Reddy, and my team member is Niharika.
 This is our ServiceNow project titled 'Asset Management Portal', developed as part of our internship."

 ##2.
 Table & Fields